Skip to main content

 An essential part of creating an inclusive design process is to test your work with a diverse group of people.
 Utilizing diverse, well-sampled groups of people will ensure that your test group represents the broadest range of potential users.
 In her book, Building for Everyone, Annie Jean-Baptiste describes in-depth her process for building diverse, inclusive user testing groups to ensure everyone is represented.

 Testing our designs makes it easier to identify potential areas of exclusion and fix them before releasing the final product or service.
-By doing so, we can create something pleasurable and accessible for everyone!

 Conclusion